September 2025 Newsletter

 Marion Home School Assistance Program senior Cora Von Muenster completed a WLC internship this summer with the Monticello Veterinary Clinic.
 “I really enjoyed my internship experience and thought it was beneficial.
 I got to help prepare animals for surgery, restrain animals during blood draws, clean kennels and cages, and interact with a lot of animals.

+Cora Von Muenster“One highlight from my internship experience was that I got to graft an orphaned foal to a nurse mare.
+It was interesting to see the different strategies used to try and make it successful.
 Another huge positive that came out of my internship was that I got to meet and get to know a little orange kitten named Scotcheroo.
 I decided to adopt him, and now he is part of my family!”

 Cora loved attending the internship meetings and sharing her experiences with her peers as well.
 “I felt like the internship meetings we had to attend were very informative and prepared me to go out and enjoy my experience.
 I appreciate WLC for the opportunity.”

 Shalane Brinkman is the new large events coordinator, replacing Cheryl Valenta.
-Shalane will work out of the Linn County Regional Center and will focus on planning and coordinating our large, districtwide events such as the STEAM Institute, Financial Literacy Fair, and Career Discovery Tours.
+Shalane will work out of the Linn County Regional Center and will focus on planning and coordinating our large, districtwide events such as STEAM Institute, Financial Literacy Fair, and Career Discovery Tours.

-Where did you work prior to WLC?
+Shalane BrinkmanWhere did you work prior to WLC?

 Prior to WLC, I spent over 11 years at Wichita Public Schools in Wichita, Kansas.
 I spent the first 10 years as a sixth grade math teacher and then moved to their IT department as a software trainer and support specialist for the last year.